 Implement their plan

 Each step has a series of criteria and indicators.
-Following the steps and criteria will lead to improved performance in four areas:
+Following the steps and criteria will lead to improved performance in five areas:

 Healthy status of important water-related areas